-Three typical lighting situations should be simulated to test how good the color rendering of the cameras is at low color temperature, and what effect underexposure has on image quality.
-Particularly interesting was the question, which advantages the cameras offer with dual ISO in low-light situations.
+Three typical lighting situations are simulated to test the color rendition of the cameras at low color temperatures and the effect underexposure has on image quality.
+We were particularly interested in investigating how the cameras with Dual-ISO perform in low-light situations.

-+/- 0: a typical night / indoor illumination where there is enough light available for a "normal" (no ETTR) exposure
++/- 0: a typical interior night set-up where the light levels allow a "normal" (not ETTR) exposure.

--2: an "available light" situation eg. in a typical bar.
-The available light is not enough for a "normal" exposure
+-2: an "available light" situation such as one might encounter in a typical bar.
+The available light is below "normal" exposure levels.

-During exposure, the amount of light was adjusted according to the native ISO specification of the camera manufacturer.
-Thus, at the level +/- 0 the sensors of the 800-ISO cameras were exposed with 1/50 - T2.8, the Venice (Native ISO 500) and Mavo (treated by us on the basis of pre-tests deviating from the manufacturer's specification such as ISO 500) with 1/30 - T2.8 and the Sony A7SII (native ISO 1600) with 1/100 - T2.8.
+For each camera the exposure level was adjusted according to the native ISO specifications of the manufacturer, ie. for the +/- 0 pass the ISO 800 cameras were exposed at 1/50 & T2.8, the Venice (Native ISO 500) and Mavo (rated on the basis of pre-tests at ISO 500 rather that the manufacturer's specification of ISO 800) at 1/30 & T2.8 and the Sony A7SII (native ISO 1600) at 1/100 & T2.8.

-On the Sony Venice, the "Dual Native ISO" was set to 2,500, and the exposure changed accordingly to 1/40.
+On the Sony Venice, the dual native ISO was set to 2500, and the exposure compensated with 1/40 shutter speed.

-At level -4, the ND filter was changed, ND 1.2 instead of 0.6, all other settings remained the same.
+For the -4 pass the filter was swapped to ND 1.2 instead of 0.6, all other settings remained the same.

-In addition, we recorded the -2 with the same exposure for all cameras.
+In addition, we recorded a -2 pass without compensating the exposure for the ISO setting.

-The ISO setting on Alexa LF, Monstro and Venice has no meaning for RAW codec recording and only applies to metadata.
-For the C700 FF and Mavo LF, the ISO knob acts as a pre-gain before saving the RAW data.
+For the Alexa LF, Monstro and Venice the ISO setting has no effect on the RAW recording, the values are only applied to the metadata and viewfinder LUT.
+For the C700 FF and Mavo LF the ISO setting acts as a pre-gain, amplifying the signal before the RAW data is recorded.